emberjs/rfcs/text/0000-async-observers.md

 ## Alternatives

-- We could attempt to keep the chains system around for a while longer.
-This would be very undesirable - we're already far beyond the point where having two competing change tracking systems is having a negative impact on developer productivity and shipping new features.
 - We could release Ember v4, and ship asynchronous observers as a breaking change.
 We currently believe this would be a breaking change that would prevent many users from adopting Octane or transitioning forward to tracked